 The definition of a fluid deserves careful consideration.
-Although time is not a factor in hydrostatics, it enters in the approach to hydrostatic equilibrium.
 It is usually stated that a fluid is a substance that cannot resist a shearing stress, so that pressures are normal to confining surfaces.

-Geology has now shown us clearly that there are substances which can resist shearing forces over short time intervals, and appear to be typical solids, but which flow like liquids over long time intervals.
+Geology has now shown us clear that there are substances which can resist shearing forces over short time intervals, and appear to be typical solids, but which flow like liquids over long time intervals.
 Such materials include wax and pitch, ice, and even rock.